-- I. your telephone number - 2. your name - 3. your location as follows [insert school/setting address] - 4. state what the postcode is please note that postcodes for satellite navigation systems may differ from the postal code - 5. provide the exact location of the patient within the school setting - 6. provide the name of the child and a brief description of their symptoms - 7. inform Ambulance Control of the best entrance to use and state that the crew will be met and taken to the patient - 8. put a completed copy of this form by the phone - 9. ensure that the office has been made aware that an ambulance has been called and that the Deputy Head / HOY is notified.
+- 1. Your telephone number - 2.
+Your name - Your location as follows St Angela's Ursuline School, St George's Road, E7 8HU - 4.
+State what the postcode is please note that postcodes for satellite navigation systems may differ from the postal code - 5.
+Provide the exact location of the patient within the school setting - 6.
+Provide the name of the child and a brief description of their symptoms - 7.
+Inform Ambulance Control of the best entrance to use and state that the crew will be met and taken to the patient - 8.
+Put a completed copy of this form by the phone - 9.
+Ensure that the office has been made aware that an ambulance has been called and that the Deputy Head / HOY is notified.
 The first aider must also contact the students' parents to inform them of arrangements.